Guide to achieve best audio quality, performance and functionality for Xonar cards and other CMI8788 audio chipset cards.

 - Set the number of speakers you currently have connected is properly detected.

-- If you’ve enabled Dolby Headphones 7.1 speaker emulation you have to set the number of speakers to 7.1.
+- If you've enabled Dolby Headphones 7.1 speaker emulation in soundcard's application settings, if the in-game options allow it, you have to set the number of speakers to 7.1.
 The game needs to generate 7.1 sounds which will be processed and converted by the Xonar driver for 2 channels output.